 What is Enterprise Value or EV Multiples?

 Denominator – Operating parameters like Sales, EBITDA, EBIT, FCF, Capacity are pre-debt and pre-equity measures.
-For example EBITDA – Earnings “before” Interest tax depreciation and amortization; this implies that EBITDA is measure before the debtors and shareholders are paid off and likewise.
+For example, EBITDA – Earnings “before” Interest tax depreciation and amortization; this implies that EBITDA is the measure before the debtors and shareholders are paid off and likewise.

 - EV/EBITDA Multiple – Measure that indicates the value of the overall company, not just equity.
-EV / EBITDA, is a measure of the cost of a stock which is more frequently valid for comparisons across companies than the price to earnings ratio.
+EV to EBITDAEV To EBITDAEV to EBITDA is the ratio between enterprise value and earnings before interest, taxes, depreciation, and amortization that helps the investor in the valuation of the company at a very subtle level by allowing the investor to compare a specific company to the peer company in the industry as a whole, or other comparative industries. is a measure of the cost of a stock, which is more frequently valid for comparisons across companies than the price to earnings ratio.
 Like the P/E ratio, the EV / EBITDA ratio is a measure of how expensive a stock is.

 - EV/Sales Multiple – EV/sales is a crude measure, but least susceptible to accounting differences.
-It is equivalent to its equity counterpart, price to sales, where company has no debt
+It is equivalent to its equity counterpart, price to sales, where the company has no debt.

 - EV/Capacity – Core EV/units of capacity (such as tonnes of cement capacity) or another revenue-generating unit (such as subscribers).

-There are primarily two ways in which fair valuation of the company can be arrived at using Relative Valuation technique.
-They are Historical Multiple Method and Sector Multiple Method.
+There are primarily two ways in which the fair valuation of the company can be arrived at using the relative valuation technique.
+They are multiple historical methods and sector multiple methods.

-From the table above, the average PE multiple for IT sector is 20.7x.
-However, the company under consideration – Infosys is trading at 17.0x.
-This implies that Infosys is trading below the average sector multiple and a BUY signal is warranted.
+From the table above, the average PE multiple for the IT sector is 20.7x.
+However, the company under consideration – Infosys, is trading at 17.0x.
+This implies that Infosys is trading below the average sector multiple, and a BUY signal is warranted.

 - Company Name